 DoE Implementation Grant

 Alabama DOE EPSCoR Implementation Grant researchers are investigating ionic liquid separation techniques to decrease power requirements and energy usage in the chemical industry.

-- Provides up to $2.5M for three years with a possible three-year extension
+Implementation grants build capacity in areas of interest to DOE by providing up to $2.5M for three years with a possible three-year extension.

 In November 2018, DOE announced $ 20M in funding to conduct energy related research under the Implementation Grant funding mechanism.
 Implementation Grants work to improve research capability by supporting groups of scientists and engineers working on a common scientific theme.
 Collaborations with the DOE world-class laboratories is encouraged to broaden the network of energy-related research performers across the nation.
 The initial period of performance is for two years with possible renewals for a maximum funding period of six years.